shenhuiying2017/azure-docs.es-es/articles/virtual-network/virtual-networks-static-private-ip-arm-pportal.md

 <properties
-   pageTitle="Establecimiento de una IP privada estática en el modo ARM con el Portal de Azure | Microsoft Azure" description="Descripción de las IP privadas (DIP) y su administración en el modo ARM con el Portal de Azure" services="virtual-network" documentationCenter="na" authors="jimdial"
+   pageTitle="How to set a static private IP in ARM mode using the Azure portal| Microsoft Azure" description="Understanding private IPs (DIPs) and how to manage them in ARM mode using the Azure portal" services="virtual-network" documentationCenter="na" authors="jimdial"